Updated 19 March 2018 — You've often asked me to recommend the best travel blogs for women, especially solo travelers.

 Glo is as engaging in person as she is on her blog - we had brief encounter in an elevator at a blogging conference and her good humour was infectious.
 She's filled with wonder - as though she's still surprised to be traveling the world.
 I love her Busabout series - because who doesn't love a good journey?
 One with a map?

 Dyanne is a girl after my own heart.
-She made a career change at 40 and took off backpacking solo in her 60s.
+She made a career change at 40 and took off backpacking in her 60s.
 She now calls Cuenca (Ecuador) home - she moved there from Vietnam.
 She's eyeing Eastern Europe...
 Her English-teaching skills means she can work anywhere in the world - and she's a geocacher!
 A fun way to travel if you love treasure hunts (I do).
+A solo woman travel blog for the truly young at heart.

 Dan and Audrey travel as a couple and have made it to some of the world's less common destinations (I first read about travel to Kyrgyzstan on their blog).
-They tell wonderful stories, care about the people they meet and are respectful of the environment.
+They don't travel solo and aren't baby boomers but they tell wonderful stories, care about the people they meet and are respectful of the environment.
 Our politics seem to align, and Dan's 360º photographs glue me to the screen.
+One of the best blogs to follow if you like offbeat, slow and responsible travel.